 Here are some benefits of having a day of rest every week.

 1. Avoids Burnout

-Our society has become too finely-tuned to working seven days a week.
+Our society has become too finely tuned in to working seven days a week.
 And, when you’re not working, you’re shopping, partying, or frantically cleaning the house.
 While all of these elements of your life are essential to keep the wheels oiled and give your life meaning, too much of a “good thing” can result in exhaustion.